 VoIP will help you save money on your phone bill.

-For comparison, let’s take a look at a traditional PSTN/POTS service:
+For a direct comparison, let’s take a look at a traditional PSTN/POTS service:

 A traditional landline service is inflexible and normally includes only inbound and outbound calling.
 Any features you wish to add on are an extra cost to you.
 On top of this, traditional phone services normally come with hidden fees, have zero portability, and require a setup and/or installation fee.